 Many would argue that a thriving natural environment is priceless.
 It’s hard to put economic value on a nice pretty view or a walk in the park – nature has intrinsic value that cannot be easily traded.
 But what we now know for sure is that the services we get free from nature would cost more than we could ever afford to pay.
 Costly in terms of welfare, costly in terms of health.

 Unless we urgently change our policies to protect the world around us, we’ll be picking up one almighty price tag.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.